taufik-rama/fasttext-go-wrapper/README.md

     ... # All the object file
     ```

-- Compile the project and copy the resulting static archived object (`.a`) into `lib` directory.
-Then compile the golang package
+- Compile the C project and copy the resulting static archived object (`.a`) into `lib` directory.
+Then compile the golang package.

     ```Bash
     # On `fastText` directory
     $ make
-    # ...
+    # Compiling...

     $ cp build/*.a ../lib/
     $ cd ..